 That said — an EV is not right for everybody right now.
 Max will tell you when it isn’t.
 That’s the whole point of this site.

-Start the EV Guide →Latest Articles
+Start the EV Guide →

 Polish immigrant, car enthusiast, formally trained in automotive.
 25+ years of getting my hands dirty — and my money tied up in cars I loved and a few I probably shouldn’t have bought.
 I built SpotForCars because most car content online is written by people who’ve never owned anything interesting, or are getting paid to say nice things.
 That’s not this.